KapanidisLab/ACBC_Chip/fluidics/readme.md

 | Anycubic Plant-based resin clear          | 18                  | 1          | 18.00         |
 |                                           | **Total**           |            | **3738.66** |

--This is how the system was setup:
+-This is how the system was connected:
 ![The ACBC fluidic setup](images/S6.png)

+Operation:
 -Briefly, a sample syringe pump is used to flow the bacterial sample through the device under capturing conditions (in the study a Harvard11 syringe pump was used for this task but any of the custom-made syringe pumps can be used for this task as well).

 -Once done with trapping bacteria, a 3way-valve is used to engage the chip with a selection valve containing the FISH reagents.

 -Each reagent is finally delivered through one of the custom syringe pumps.

+-Each task can be conducted through the GUI in acbc_multi.py